LEADERS IN INNOVATION AND

-Robin Mason is the Chief Technology Officer for the Alaska Permanent Fund Corporation.
-Robin is responsible for APFC’s InfoTech team implementing current virtualization, security, and telecommunications strategies.
+Robin Mason is the Chief Operating Officer for the Alaska Permanent Fund Corporation.
+Robin is responsible for APFC’s Administrative and InfoTech teams implementing current virtualization, security, and telecommunications strategies.
 Robin is focused on the long-term technology vision to support APFC’s implementation of our strategic plan and deliverables.

 Robin joined APFC’s team in 2015 from the private sector where she worked for Resource Data Inc. as a contractor.
 Prior to this Robin worked in Information Technology for VLSI later Philips Semi-Conductor and NXP in Phoenix, AZ and San Jose, CA, specializing in LAN/WAN technology and management.

 Ms. Mason holds a Bachelor of Arts in Mathematics from Northern Arizona University.
 She is a licensed Microsoft MCSE and holds many Information Technology trade certifications.

 Chris Poag serves as General Counsel for the Alaska Permanent Fund Corporation.
 Chris joined APFC in 2014 from the State of Alaska Department of Law where he had been providing legal advice since 2004 to various state agencies, including the Department of Revenue and the Office of the Governor.